-Zach Dorfman is associate editor of Carnegie Council's journal, Ethics & International Affairs.
+Zach Dorfman is senior editor of Carnegie Council's journal, Ethics & International Affairs.
 He joined Carnegie Council in 2009.

 Previously, he served as an editorial assistant at Tikkun Magazine, a bimonthly devoted to the intersection between progressive politics and religious life.
 He has an extensive background in research, aiding scholars at the University of Chicago and Stanford on projects related to election fraud and the global drug trade, respectively.